seanjensengrey/chisel/README.md

 For more information on the benefits of Chisel see: ["What benefits does Chisel offer over classic Hardware Description Languages?"](https://stackoverflow.com/questions/53007782/what-benefits-does-chisel-offer-over-classic-hardware-description-languages)

-Chisel is powered by [FIRRTL (Flexible Intermediate Representation for RTL)](https://github.com/chipsalliance/firrtl), a hardware compiler framework that performs optimizations of Chisel-generated circuits and supports custom user-defined circuit transformations.
+Chisel is powered by [FIRRTL (Flexible Intermediate Representation for RTL)](https://github.com/chipsalliance/firrtl-spec), a hardware compiler framework implemented by [LLVM CIRCT](https://github.com/llvm/circt).

 * [What does Chisel code look like?](#what-does-chisel-code-look-like)
   * [LED blink](#led-blink)